nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

 # Intro

 This will be more like a giant cheat sheet than a structured lesson.
-This get some people up to speed on the words that programmers use but not everyone understands.
+This should get some people up to speed on the words that programmers use, but maybe not everyone understands them.

+Remeber, sometime it is hard to know what kind of technical knowlege other people have when you work with lots of different people on a daily basis.

+The p

 ---
 class: center, middle
 # Easy

-Easy
+The set of upcoming words are relatively easy to undersand.
+If you have never heard of them before do _not_ worry!
+They are easy to comprehend.

 ---
 .left-column[